AdobeDocs/target.pt-BR/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/cookie-deleting.md

 Você pode excluir o cookie [!DNL Target] do navegador (mbox) para que possa validar todas as suas experiências durante os testes.

 If there is no [!DNL Target] cookie (mbox), you are considered a new visitor and shown a new experience.
-There are several ways to delete your [!DNL Target] cookies without deleting all of your browser cookies.
+Existem várias formas de excluir o seu da mbox sem excluir todos os cookies do seu navegador.

 >[!NOTE]
 >